-Assessments are carried out across the school at three times during the year using White Rose end of term assessments.
+Assessments are carried out across the school at three times during the year using PUMA tests.
 These materials used alongside judgements made from class work support teachers in making an assessment for each pupil which in line with the assessment policy they enter onto Target Tracker.